emugel/unit/README.md

         ];
 }
 ```
-# Have a test, run other tests
+# A test that run other tests

-A different use case from the above, even though it seems similar at first glance.
+A different use case from the above, even though at 1st glance seems similar.

 You may for instance have a production server that needs to run a small **subset**
 of tests each time it starts, *not entire TestCases*, but only the very critical tests.